If I transfer a domain to Porkbun, will I lose any existing months or years of registration?

-Due to arcane industry billing practices, your old registrar gets a refund from the registry and our industry regulator considers the additional year you paid for at your old registrar "cancelled."
-Porkbun adds an additional year of registration, however since the year you paid for at your old registrar has been cancelled, no net registration is added.
+Due to arcane industry billing practices, your old registrar gets a refund from the registry and our industry regulator considers the additional year you paid for at your old registrar "canceled."
+Porkbun adds an additional year of registration, however since the year you paid for at your old registrar has been canceled, no net registration is added.

 In industry jargon, this is known as "transferring a domain during the Auto-Renew Grace Period."

 Your old registrar may be willing to pass the refund they receive from the registry on to you.
 We always recommend contacting your old registrar to ask for a refund in this scenario.
 Depending on their policies they may or may not provide one.

 If you transferred a domain away from Porkbun in the above scenario, please email email@example.com to ask about a refund.